The tendency is to focus in on what Alzheimer's patients can't do.

 This focus brings on feelings of hopelessness.

 New Alzheimer's caregivers and the general public often assume that the situation for Alzheimer's and dementia patients is hopeless.
-Others describe themselves of feeling a deep sense of anger or grief - Alzheimer's Disease and the Five Stages of Grief.
+Others describe themselves of feeling a deep sense of anger or grief - Alzheimer's Care and Grief, Types, Stages and Symptoms

 If you think negatively it is likely that you will act negatively.
 On the other hand, if you think positively, and focus on what a person living with dementia can do, rather than on what they can't do, you are more likely to be calm, kind, and understanding.

 One of my biggest breakthroughs as an Alzheimer's caregiver came when I started thinking of my mother as

 I finally realized that I was attaching the stigma that comes with Alzheimer's to my own mother.
 I was stigmatising my own mother.